 I have WM but I have NOT been identified as “clinically extremely vulnerable” by the NHS: what can I do?

-You should have received a letter entitled 'Important advice to keep you safe from coronavirus’.
+Your hospital clinician or GP should have added you to the Shielded patients list and you should have received a letter entitled ‘Important advice to keep you safe from coronavirus’.
 The criteria for cancer patients were carefully defined, based on those with greatest clinical risk.

 You can find out more about who is classed as clinically extremely vulnerable on the NHS Digital website.